makeabilitylab/physcomp/electronics/electricity-basics.md

 ### Electrical resitivity

-Because resistance is not just an intrinsic property of a material (*e.g.,* based on its atomic makeup) but also because of its shape and size, we use [*electrical resistivity*](https://en.wikipedia.org/wiki/Electrical_resistivity_and_conductivity) $$\rho$$, which is independent of the dimensions of a material (assuming temperature is constant).
+Because resistance is not just an intrinsic property of a material (*e.g.,* based on its atomic makeup) but also because of its shape and size, we use [*electrical resistivity*](https://en.wikipedia.org/wiki/Electrical_resistivity_and_conductivity) $$\rho$$, which is independent of a material's dimensions (assuming temperature is constant).

 More specifically, at a constant temperature, the electrical resistivity $$\rho$$ of a wire can be calculated by: